-Note: Index starts (=100) the last year of negative capital value growth, so the duration and the start of the cycle are dynamic.
+Note: Index starts the first year of positive capital value growth, so the duration and the start of the cycle is dynamic.

 The capital value growth cycle is expected to be prolonged through 2020 due to further rental growth and yields moving in further.